Sonyc00/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile: Script to move betty from /tmp to /tmp/my_first_directory
 8-firstdelete: Script to delete betty from /tmp/my_first_directory
 9-firstdirdeletion: Script to delete directory my_first_directory from tmp directory
+10-back: Scrip to change working directory to previous one